Blog

 • Predict which students may have difficulties

-• Identify improvement opportunities before they become problems
+• Identify opportunities for improvement before they become problems

 • Suggest more effective teaching strategies

-• Teachers: Class performance, students needing support, method effectiveness
+• Teachers: Class performance, students who need support, effectiveness of methods

-• Directors: Center performance, trends, institutional improvement areas
+• Directors: Center performance, trends, areas of institutional improvement

 Accessibility and technological inclusion